Markets

 Navigating a Transition Period

-Investor attention now turns to the firm's annual general meeting scheduled for March 6, where shareholders will vote on a proposed gross dividend of 3.70 francs per share.
-The ex-dividend date is set for March 10, with the payment following on March 12.
+Investor focus now turns to the near-term corporate calendar.
+Novartis will hold its Annual General Meeting of Shareholders on March 6 in Basel.
+A key item on the agenda is a shareholder vote on the proposed gross dividend of 3.70 Swiss francs per share.
+The ex-dividend date is set for March 10, with the payment scheduled to follow on March 12.
+Shares purchased on or after the ex-dividend date will not be eligible for this payout.